 - Continuous memory partitions

 - one or more (4?) per process

-- may have separate base and limit registers code, data, shared data, etc
+- may have separate base and limit registers

+- code, data, shared data, etc

+- by default, or given explicitly in each mem. ref.

 - BASE and LIMIT registers in MMU

 - all addresses logical in machine instructions

 - address mapping for address (x):

 - check: x < LIMIT

 - physical address: BASE+x